-A SWOT Analysis is a technique used for evaluating the business’s Strengths, Weaknesses, Opportunities, and Threats.
-It can aid you in identifying the problematic areas of your business so that you can maximize your opportunities and improve.
-It will also alert you to the negative challenges which might hinder the prospects for your organization.
+A SWOT Analysis is a framework used for evaluating the business’s Strengths, Weaknesses, Opportunities, and Threats.
+It can aid in identifying the problematic areas of your business so that you can maximize your opportunities.
+It will also alert you to the challenges your organization might face in the future.

 - Background story